WilliamsPanLab/ENGAGE-CognitiveControl/README.md

 ## Pre-requisite
 ### Hardware requirements
-All stpes could be done on a standard research computer with reasonable CPUs and RAM.
+All steps could be done on a standard research computer with reasonable CPUs and RAM.

 ### Software requirements